or

 Cucumbers have been recalled since May 2024 due to possible salmonella contamination.

-Shoppers in West Virginia, Virginia, Tennessee, South Carolina, Pennsylvania, Ohio, New York, New Jersey, North Carolina, Maryland, Illinois, Georgia, Florida, and Alabama will need to double-check their produce after the Pennsylvania Department of Agriculture says a sample of cucumbers from Fresh Start Produce Sales Inc. tested positive for salmonella, according to the FDA.
+In May 2024, shoppers in West Virginia, Virginia, Tennessee, South Carolina, Pennsylvania, Ohio, New York, New Jersey, North Carolina, Maryland, Illinois, Georgia, Florida, and Alabama needed to double-check their produce after the Pennsylvania Department of Agriculture said a sample of cucumbers from Fresh Start Produce Sales Inc. tested positive for salmonella.

 Article continues below advertisement